The 2021 OPEN MINDS Care Innovation Summit

 Sam Hedrick, JD, Senior Advisor ADA, Transitions to Community Living, North Carolina Department of Health and Human Services

-Just What The Doctor Ordered: Telehealth Care Delivery For Adults With Intellectual & Developmental Disabilities
+Just What The Doctor Ordered: Telehealth Care Delivery Innovations In Healthcare For Adults With Intellectual & Developmental Disabilities

 The move to telehealth services to address medical and physical health needs for adults with Intellectual & Developmental Disabilities (I/DD), particularly those served in residential settings, preceded the pandemic.
 But the pandemic accelerated both the volume and the variety of services available to this medically complex—and frequently mobility-challenged—population.
 Hear from one innovative organization, Premier HealthCare, which optimized telehealth to extend clinical services for a vulnerable and often isolated population.
 An affiliate of YAI, Premier HealthCare is a New York City-based, PCMH/NCQA-certified integrated network of medical clinics that leverages technology to improve access and health outcomes during the pandemic, saving time and money for themselves and their payer partners.

 - Understand the complexity and representation of medical conditions in the I/DD population